 - burning sensation when urinating

 People can either take these medications orally or apply them directly to the vagina.
-Both of these medications are safe to use during pregnancy.
+Both of these medications are

 If a person experiences BV symptoms again within a few months of treatment, a doctor may prescribe a second course of antibiotics.

 The NHS note that a person may need to take treatment for up to 6 months for recurrent BV.
 It is advisable for any sexual partners to undergo tests for BV and get treatment if necessary.

 It is difficult to prevent BV, as researchers are not sure what causes this condition.

 - using barrier methods, such as condoms and dental dams, during sexual activity